TimeXAIgroup/signxai2/docs/guide/installation.rst

 Python Version Requirements
 ---------------------------

-SignXAI2 requires Python 3.9, 3.10, 3.11, or 3.12.
-Python 3.13 and newer versions are not supported due to TensorFlow compatibility limitations.
+SignXAI2 requires Python 3.9 or 3.10.
+Python 3.11 and newer versions are not currently supported due to dependency compatibility constraints.

 .. warning::
-   Using Python 3.13+ will lead to TensorFlow installation failures.
+   Using Python 3.11+ will lead to installation failures.
 Always check your Python version before installation:

    .. code-block:: bash